Pamela Anderson Wants the Queen’s Guard’s Caps to Be Faux Fur

 Following PETA’s unveiling of the world’s first faux–bear fur hat, created by luxury faux furrier ECOPEL, actor Pamela Anderson sent a letter to Boris Johnson urging him to replace the bearskin caps worn by the Queen’s Guard with the humane alternative.

-Anderson pointed out that bears are baited and gunned down in her native Canada to be skinned for the ceremonial cap.
+Anderson pointed out that bears are baited and gunned down in her native Canada, and some are skinned and their fur is sold to make the ceremonial caps.
 She asked the prime minister – who as Mayor of London made the statement that synthetic fur caps should be used if they would “help save a few bears” – to instruct the Ministry of Defence (MoD) to make the switch to cruelty-free faux fur.

 What Does Pamela Anderson’s Letter Say Exactly?

 In the letter, Anderson notes that it takes the fur of at least one bear to make a single cap, so the switch would save more than just “a few bears”.

 “[It’s] outrageous that the caps worn by the Queen’s Guard – a British icon – are still made from the fur of bears who are killed in my native Canada.
 This is especially senseless given that PETA and top luxury faux furrier ECOPEL have created the world’s first faux bear fur that looks and feels exactly like the real deal – but doesn’t harm a hair on a bear’s head.”

 – Pamela Anderson

 ECOPEL – which donated its time and expertise and built custom machinery to produce the animal-friendly material – has offered to provide the MoD with faux bear fur free of charge until 2030.